 Let your team in on what you’re thinking by making your notes, strategies, outlines, etc. available to them.
 Hoarding information doesn’t help anyone, and it won’t help you get to the top.
 Share information and be transparent in your thoughts and actions concerning projects and goals.
 The more information employees can get from you, the better they’ll be able to do their job.
 When it comes time for the performance review, your employees will be on the same page as you.
 Consider this: Only 32 percent of employees in a survey stated their manager helps them set performance goals, and less than 40 percent feel their manager supports them in setting work priorities.
 Be transparent to support your employees in reaching goals.

 “How are you?”
 It’s the famous line we ask anyone and everyone.
 It’s safe for strangers, passersby, and small talk, and you’ll normally get the I’m good, wells and fines, but your team deserves authentic two-way conversations.
 Employees can see right through this.
 Conduct review meetings with your team on a regular basis (pull out those notes) to see how they’re doing, address concerns they have, and even chat about things outside of work.
 Employees want to know you care about them and their lives too.
 See what John Hall, contributor to Forbes, did:

 “When one of our employees postponed a honeymoon, we set up a little beach retreat at the office as a substitute.
 The trick is to let your team know that you don’t just see them as worker bees.”

 70% of employees who lack confidence in their leader’s abilities are not fully engaged, according to a study from Dale Carnegie.
 Show your team you’re adequately prepared for the performance review by sending out an outline or point of discussion.
-Include questions you want them to start thinking about so they don’t feel put on the spot and conversation can flow smoothly.
+Include review questions you want them to start thinking about so they don’t feel put on the spot and conversation can flow smoothly.
 Use this in your everyday management practices as well, like before meetings or during long-term projects, to show the team you’re on top of it and you care.